rust-lang/rust-by-example/src/scope/borrow/alias.md

                 mutable_borrow.x, mutable_borrow.y, mutable_borrow.z);

     // The mutable reference is no longer used for the rest of the code so it
-    // is possible to reborrow.
+    // is possible to reborrow

-    // Immutable references to `point` are allowed again let new_borrowed_point = &point;
+    let new_borrowed_point = &point;
     println!("Point now has coordinates: ({}, {}, {})",
              new_borrowed_point.x, new_borrowed_point.y, new_borrowed_point.z);